-209a.
-This template shall be used to provide information on the composition of the trading book (BOU1) in the light of the presumptions for including instruments into the books stipulated in Article 104 of Regulation (EU) No 575/2013.
+209c.
+This template shall be used to provide information on the composition of the trading book (BOU) in the light of the presumptions for including instruments into the books stipulated in Article 104 of Regulation (EU) No 575/2013.

-9.2.2 C 90.05 – Boundary: Trading book (BOU1)

-9.2.2.1 General remarks

-209b.
-Institutions shall report all positions assigned to the trading book as referred to in Article 4(1), point (85), of Regulation (EU) No 575/2013 in this template, with the exception of instruments and positions excluded from the calculation of the threshold referred to in Article 325a of Regulation (EU) No 575/2013.209c.By derogation from Article 21(1), point (a), of Regulation (EU) 2021/451, institutions shall report a zero in rows 0010 and 0020, columns 0020 (‘Mandatorily in the trading book’), 0130 (‘Instruments included in the Trading Book with approval from competent authority: Instruments in hedge funds’) and 0140 (‘Other instruments’), respectively, if their trading book does not include any instrument corresponding to the descripton of the respective cell.
+209d.
+Institutions shall report all positions assigned to the trading book as referred to in Article 4(1), point (85), of Regulation (EU) No 575/2013 in this template, with the exception of instruments and positions excluded from the calculation of the threshold referred to in Article 325a of Regulation (EU) No 575/2013.

+209e.By derogation from Article 21(1), point (a), of Regulation (EU) 2021/451, institutions shall report a zero in rows 0010 and 0020, columns 0020 (‘Mandatorily in the trading book’), 0130 (‘Instruments included in the Trading Book with approval from competent authority: Instruments in hedge funds’) and 0140 (‘Other instruments’), respectively, if their trading book does not include any instrument corresponding to the descripton of the respective cell.

-9.2.2.2 Instructions concerning specific positions
+9.2.2 Instructions concerning specific positions